What You Need to Know

 - In an effort to expedite licensing, MassGaming developed a bifurcated process, RFA-1 (Phase 1) and RFA-2 (Phase 2), to first allow for the determination of background qualifications and suitability of applicants for Category 1 (resort- casino) and Category 2 (slot machine) gaming licenses in advance of the review of an applicant’s entire or ‘site specific’ application.

 - The RFA-1 application process determines an applicant’s suitability in matters related to finance and integrity, requires gaming applicants, as well as key employees and investors.

 - MassGaming successfully placed a priority on attracting significant competition for each available license.
-MassGaming initially received a total of 11 RFA-1 applications from applicants seeking a resort-casino license in Regions A or B, or the state’s single slots-parlor license.
+MassGaming initially received a total of 11 RFA-1 applications from applicants seeking a resort-casino license or the state’s single slots-parlor license.

 About RFA-1 (Phase 1) Applications